eavestn/reflections/mountains/alaska-2023.md

 # Alaska 2023

+- gentleness
+- what i wanted my dad to have had, can no longer have, and have forever.
+- blanket

 ## I. Death

 When they find ancient bodies - bodies from all socioeconomic and demographic backgrounds - they're sometimes found with things: dead horses, dead wives, dead servants, gold, material cultural items, vehicles, pottery, the list is both sometimes odd and nearly endless.
 And I'd always thought, "How absolutely stupid."